sonic-net/SONiC/doc/bgp_loading_optimization/bgp-loading-optimization-hld.md

 ### Fpmsyncd

-As mentioned, <b>a timer thread</b> is added to control the flush behavior of `fpmsyncd` to `APPL_DB`, mutex is required since both the timer thread and the master thread access `fpmsyncd`'s  `pipeline`.

-We define a variable `FLUSH_INTERVAL` to represent the flush frequency, although we expect a lower frequency, it should make sure that data in the pipeline don't wait for too long to enter `APPL_DB`.

-Since `fpmsyncd` flushes the pipeline when it's full, `REDIS_PIPELINE_SIZE` needs to be tuned. `10000` to `15000` is tested to be a good range in our use cases.
+`fpmsyncd` would flush the pipeline when it's full, `10000` to `15000` is tested to be a good range for the buffer size variable `REDIS_PIPELINE_SIZE` in our use cases.

+In the new design, the flush on the route arrival is cancelled.
+To avoid critical routing data being stuck in the pipeline, it uses <b>a timer thread</b> to flush data at a fixed frequency defined by `FLUSH_INTERVAL`, mutex is required since both the timer thread and the master thread access `fpmsyncd`'s  `pipeline`.
+Although we expect a lower flush frequency, it should make sure that the slight data delay in the pipeline doesn't hurt the overall performance, and 200 ms is tested to be a good value for `FLUSH_INTERVAL`.

 ### APPL_DB
 <!-- omit in toc -->